Mikaela/mikaela.github.io/n/essentialsoftware.md

     and suggests keeping an eye on the source page [rpmfusion howto nvidia#ostree](https://rpmfusion.org/Howto/NVIDIA#OSTree_.28Silverblue.2FKinoite.2Fetc.29)
 - For Steam Deck and other handhelds with their copr:
-  `sudo rpm-ostree install hhd adjustor hhd-ui`
+  `sudo rpm-ostree install hhd hhd-ui`
 - rpmfusion packages
   - For Broadcom WiFi with `rpmfusion-nonfree` enabled:
     `sudo rpm-ostree install akmod-wl kernel-devel`